 The Commonwealth of Massachusetts is a nonemployer contributor and is required by statute to make all actuarially determined employer contributions on behalf of the member employers which creates a special funding situation.
 Since the District does not contribute directly to MTRS, there is no net pension liability to recognize.
 This schedule discloses the Commonwealth's 100% share of the collective net pension liability that is associated with the District; the portion of the collective pension expense as both a revenue and pension expense recognized by the District; and the Plan's fiduciary net position as a percentage of the total liability.

-D. Changes in Assumptions
+Changes in Assumptions

-The net investment return assumption was lowered from 7.50% to 7.30%.
+- The net investment return assumption was lowered from 7.30% to 7.15%. - The mortality projection scale was updated from MP-2017 to MP-2021.

-E. Changes in Plan Provisions
+Changes in Plan Provisions